Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 You can type received quantities directly into the purchase order information in Inventory Planner.

-After you've entered the received amount, click Save at the bottom of the page.
+After you've entered the received amount, click Save Changes at the bottom of the page.

-You will then see a date stamp and a new column called Good Receipts showing when and how many units were received.
+You will then see a date stamp and detail in the Received History column showing when and how many units were received.

-If your supplier sends all items on the purchase order correctly, first celebrate.
-Then, you can use the 'Receive All' button at the bottom of the screen.
+If your supplier sends all items on the purchase order correctly or if you receive all items remaining to be received on a partially received PO, then you can use the 'Receive Remaining button at the top of the screen.

 Upload received quantities to a purchase order